xp-runners/cert/README.md

 Windows
 -------
 On Windows, the system certificate store is exported.
-This needs to be rerun if Microsoft updates their OS.
+This needs to be rerun every time Microsoft updates their OS.

 Mac OS X
 --------
 On Mac OS X, the system keychain is exported.
-This needs to be rerun if Apple updates their OS.
+This needs to be rerun every time Apple updates their OS.

 Cygwin
 ------
 If a Cygwin environment is present, a symlink to `/etc/pki/tls/certs/ca-bundle.crt` is created.
+This does not need to be re-run except if Cygwin's vendors decide to changes this path.

 Linux systems
 -------------